Aiojoaei-Daniel/whist/README.md

 > This app was designed to be used on mobile phones, but it also works well on
 > PCs.

-With a simple interface, this application helps the user to easily note the score for the Whist game.
+With a simple interface, it helps the user to easily note the score for the Whist game.

 It is composed of: